pkohler01/Training/Coursera/University of London - Responsive Website Development and Design Specialization/README.md

 # Responsive Website Development and Design Specialization
-Offered By UNIVERSITY OF LONDON GOLDSMITHS, UNIVERSITY OF LONDON
+Offered By UNIVERSITY OF LONDON and GOLDSMITHS, UNIVERSITY OF LONDON

 ![University of London](University-of-London-PNG.png)